 The 2025 Charlotte Bach Festival features two of classical music’s most beloved and celebrated works: Johann Sebastian Bach’s Brandenburg Concertos and Wolfgang Amadeus Mozart’s Requiem—performed by our renowned professional vocalists and period instrument masters.

-FESTIVAL PASSES ON SALE NOW!
+ALL-FESTIVAL PASSES ON SALE NOW

 Premium Preferred Festival Pass: $395